-Acne affects almost everyone in the UK at some stage in their life, and it’s estimated that around 95% of us will suffer with the skin condition between the age of 11 and 30.
+Acne affects almost everyone in the UK at some stage in their life, and it’s estimated that around 95% of us will suffer with the skin condition between the ages of 11 and 30.

-So, as part of Acne Awareness Month, Dr Firas Al-Niaimi, expert dermatologist for the UK’s leading group of skin clinics, sk:n, explains the different types of acne, the key causes and the treatments available to help it.
+So, as part of Acne Awareness Month, Dr Firas Al-Niaimi, an expert dermatologist for the UK’s leading group of skin clinics, sk:n, explains the different types of acne, the key causes and the treatments available to help it.

 What is acne?